susannedr/Voice4Help/README.md

 Step 2 and 3 are carried out with an Amazon Echo device that starts a dialog to check whether an alarm is true and which severity it has.

+The pitch of the Hackathon project is here:https://github.com/susannedr/Voice4Help/issues/2